 - Finally, the most extreme solution: uninstall the app and then reinstall it

-Sometimes, even the mighty WhatsApp experiences server issues.
-If you think WhatsApp isn't working because the service is down, then head over to the WhatsApp Status Twitter account, where outage updates are provided.
+While uncommon, WhatsApp does experience occasional server issues.
+If you think WhatsApp isn't working because the service is down, head over to the WhatsApp Status Twitter account, or DownDetector where outage updates are provided.

 There are a few reasons why WhatsApp wouldn't recognize your contacts, so here is a simple checklist to make sure it does: